History of Streetcars in Lowell

+The history of streetcars in Lowell is an interesting evolution.
 Like other urban areas in early 19th-century America, Lowell was a “walking city.”
 Residents used their feet for all inner-city travel.
 Beginning in the 1840s, omnibuses appeared in larger cities such as Boston, New York, and Philadelphia, but Lowell remained a walking city.
 Rapid growth in the decades before the Civil War, however, prompted Lowell’s landowners and real estate speculators to build houses in new neighborhoods away from the downtown.
 While many working-class residents remained in or near the congested city center, which contained factories and boarding houses, the burgeoning middle class and wealthier citizens settled in outlying neighborhoods.

 To link the city center with Lowell’s growing neighborhoods, the Lowell Horse Railroad Company established the city’s first horse-powered streetcar.
 Completed in 1864, the company’s line extended from Belvidere, on the east side of Lowell, into the downtown, then westward to Pawtucket Falls.
 This venture proved quite profitable.
 The continued growth of Lowell and its environs in the decades following the Civil War fostered the development of Lowell’s early suburbs.
 Real estate boomed in Lowell and in other American cities, aided by a proliferation of streetcar lines.
 By the late 1880’s, many transport companies began investing in the latest technology, the electric streetcar.